almas-the-fixer/Fixers-DevOps-Lab/README.md

 - A Script that takes a nginx log file as an input and gives out insightful metrics such as Top Ip Addresses with most request etc.
 Follow the instructions in that project’s README.md

+** 4. Github Deployment Workflow

+- The goal of this project is to help you learn the notion of continuous integration and continuous deployment.
+You will write a simple GitHub Actions workflow to deploy a static website to GitHub Pages.

 🧠 Purpose
 This repository is part of a learning journey through the DevOps Roadmap — building a portfolio of practical projects that strengthen command-line, automation, and scripting skills.